 So why do people skip this step so often?
 Two reasons: 1) they have no idea what digital design boards are and/or, 2) they understand the concept but assume that special software and graphic design skills are needed.
 The good news is that you can make digital design boards for FREE and without any special software or skills.

 Before we dive into the tutorial, I want to answer some common questions I receive about creating design boards/mood boards.

 Mood boards/design boards are just an arrangement of images that depict how you want a room or space to look.
 Here is an example of one I created for my home office.

-What software do you need to create a digital mood board?
+What software do you need to create a digital design boards?

 Nothing special!
 I recommend that you use Canva.
 All you have to do is sign-up for a free account.
 I created this mood board for my dining room using Canva earlier this week.

-Do I need graphic design skills to make a mood board?
+Do I need graphic design skills to make design boards?

 Absolutely not!
 My 8-year-old girls to do this.
 Pinky promise.
 That said, being comfortable on a computer will certainly help you move as quickly as possible.

 What do I need to do before I create a design board?